ultimaille/param-parser/README.md

 ### Get as header

-Or you can just copy/paste the `param_parser.h` header file in your project and include like this:
+Or you can just get `param_parser.h` file from one of [Releases](https://github.com/ultimaille/param-parser/releases), copy/paste the `param_parser.h` header file in your project and include like this:

 ```c++
 #include "param_parser.h"